-Process and Guidelines for Ensuring a Quality User Experience
+Agile UX Design for a Quality User Experience

 About The UX Book

-A comprehensive text and practitioner’s field guide to understanding, assimilating, applying, and practicing the complete interaction design discipline for usability and a quality user experience.
+A comprehensive textbook and practitioner’s field guide to understanding, assimilating, applying, and practicing the user experience design lifecycle.

 Over the years, in our conversations with colleagues in different colleges and universities, we found a need for a good process and product book that is easy and straightforward to adopt by instructors.
 We set out to address this gap with this book.
 No other HCI product and process book has the ready-to-use supplementary materials that offer such a low barrier for new instructors to pick up this material and teach a UE/UX course like a pro.